-Although the need for creating a bootable USB has been reduced in previous years, with the possibility to use the option Reset this PC in Windows 10, we still need to do this.
+Although the need to create a bootable USB has been reduced in previous years, with the possibility of using the option Reset this PC in Windows 10, we still need to do this.

 It is possible to use a tool such as Rufus, but I will also go through some other alternatives.

 In this blog post, I cover how to create a bootable USB drive using Diskpart.
 It does not mean you have to have Windows 10 installed.
 The below advice works for all versions of Windows, including Windows Server.

 What is Diskpart?